karelbilek/ghostscript-9.06/README.md

 This is a copy of Ghostscript 9.06, the final GPL'ed Ghostscript.

-It has been lightly edited to silence warnings from modern compilers.
+It has been lightly edited to silence warnings from modern compilers, and then lightly edited more to be able to build with emscripten.

 To build: